Krista Hatcher Uelmen On Using Your Voice As A Force For Good

 It's wonderful to see you.
 Thank you so much for having me here.

 Thank you for being here.
 When did you first discover your love of the stage, and how did that lead you to broadcasting?

 I was a huge lover of improv.
 I loved watching Saturday Night Live as I grew up.
-When I was younger, I wanted to be an attorney, then I knew I wanted to be a dentist.
+When I was younger, I wanted to be an attorney, then I wanted to be a dentist.
 When I fell in love with Saturday Night Live, I was like, “This is the dream.”
 I went to school for theater at Viterbo College in La Crosse, Wisconsin.
 That's where I fell in love with so many things.
-I love Chris Farley, Adam Sandler, and song parodies were everything to me.
+I love Chris Farley.
+Adam Sandler and song parodies were everything to me.
 That was something that I was inspired to do.
-I wanted to do like the Saturday Night Live.
+I wanted to do like Saturday Night Live.
 I wanted to go to The Second City.
 That's where I fell in love.
 That was what I was interested in doing.
 It got me into where I'm at now.

 What have been your biggest successes in your career?
 Conversely, what have been some of your biggest challenges?

 Being able to fall into broadcasting is such an amazing adventure.
 I was a senior in college doing my acting recital and I was able to do my improv.
 To be noticed that way by a phenomenal man by the name of Dick Record in La Crosse, Wisconsin, who said, “She has something.
 I'd love her to get into what we do,” which is radio.
 I'd never done morning radio.
 I knew nothing about it.
 I just knew how to talk.